Tyler Boyd Player Prop Bets for NFL Week 17 | Cincinnati vs. Kansas City 1/2/2022

 Season Stats

-- Boyd has been the target of 88 of his team's 486 passing attempts this season, or 18.1% of the target share.
+- So far this season, 18.1% of the 486 passes thrown by his team have gone Boyd's way.

-- Boyd has seen the ball thrown his way six times in the red zone this season, 11.5% of his team's 52 red zone pass attempts.
+- With six targets in the red zone this season, Boyd has been on the receiving end of 11.5% of his team's 52 red zone pass attempts.

-- The Bengals have thrown the football in 54.9% of their plays from scrimmage this year while staying on the ground 45.1% of the time.
+- The Bengals have called a pass in 54.9% of their plays from scrimmage this year while staying on the ground 45.1% of the time.
 This offensive attack ranks seventh in the NFL in points scored.

 - Click over to SISportsbook and find the latest player props and odds for Boyd's matchup with the Chiefs.